Nadežda Petrović: Biography

 Nadežda Petrović on a Serbian 200 dinar banknote.

 A monument to Nadežda Petrović in Niš.

 In 1912, Petrović's mother died.
-With the outbreak of the Balkan Wars soon after, Petrović volunteered to become a nurse and was awarded a Medal for Bravery, Order of St. Sava and an Order of the Red Cross for her efforts.
+With the outbreak of the Balkan Wars soon after, Petrović volunteered to become a nurse and was awarded a Medal for Bravery, Order of St. Sava and an Order of the Red Cross (Serbia) for her efforts.
 She continued nursing Serbian soldiers until 1913, when she contracted typhus and cholera.
 In the later years of her life, she had little time to paint and produced only a few canvases, including her post-impressionist masterpiece The Valjevo Hospital (Valjevska bolnica).
 Professor Andrew Wachtel praised the painting for its "bold brushstrokes and bright colours" and its depiction of "a series of white tents against an expressionistic, almost Fauvist, landscape of green, orange, and red."
 Petrović found herself in Italy when Austria-Hungary declared war on Serbia in July 1914.
 She immediately returned to Belgrade to assist the Serbian Army.
 Having volunteered to work as a nurse in Valjevo, she died of typhoid fever on 3 April 1915 in the same hospital depicted in The Valjevo Hospital.